makerdao/community/governance/polls/poll-parameters/goerli-rank-free-approval.md

 ---
-title: POLL PARAMETERS Rank Free Instant Runoff
+title: POLL PARAMETERS Rank Free Approval
 summary: Signal your support or opposition for setting the Fee In (tin) and Fee Out (tout) parameters to 0% for all PSM vaults.
 discussion_link: https://forum.makerdao.com/t/signal-request-set-psm-fees-to-0/10894
 parameters: